 The Victorian weatherboard cottage typology has its inherent limitations; poor solar access, compartmentalised rooms, and limited storage are typical in the houses of this era and are no longer appropriate for a contemporary young family.

-Designed for a growing family of three, the driving idea behind the Ellis House renovation was to ‘open up’ the building to the garden and pour as much light into the spaces as possible.
+Designed for a growing family of four, the driving idea behind the Ellis House renovation was to ‘open up’ the building to the garden and pour as much light into the spaces as possible.

 The narrow six metre wide block meant the extension needed to be compact and efficient yet spacious and comfortable at the same time.
 A clever solution was required to achieve this, manifesting in a number of small, simple architectural moves.